Homotopy trust-region method for phase-field approximations in perimeter-regularized binary optimal control: Abstract problem formulation and optimality conditions

 \section{Abstract problem formulation and optimality conditions}

-For the statement and analysis of the asymptotics of our algorithm, we replace $J(u)$ and $u = S(w)$ in \eqref{eq:p} by the reduced objective $j(w) \coloneqq J(S(w))$, which gives the following abstract and handy problem formulation:
+For the statement and analysis of the asymptotics of our algorithm, we replace $J(u)$ and $u = S(w)$ in \eqref{eq:p} by the reduced objective $j(w) \coloneqq J(S(w))$, which gives the following abstract and handy problem formulation for $C_0 > 0$:

 The following existence result for minimizers is well known. \begin{proposition} Let $j : L^2(\Omega) \to \R$ be lower semi-continuous and bounded below.
-Then \eqref{eq:p_abstract} admits a minimizer. \end{proposition} \begin{proof} The claim follows from the direct method of calculus of variations, where the necessary compactness comes from the fact that bounded subsets of $\Wadzero$ (with respect to the perimeter functional) are compact in $L^1(\Omega)$, see, for instance, \cite{leyffer2022sequential,burger2012exact}. \end{proof} With the help of local variations (smooth perturbations of the essential boundary) of the level sets of minimizers of \eqref{eq:p_abstract}, one can prove stationarity conditions for \eqref{eq:p_abstract}.
-To this end, it is necessary to bound the remainder term of the Taylor expansion of the perimeter functional \cite{leyffer2022sequential,manns2022on,maggi2012sets,marko2022integer}, which is possible, for example, by means of the following assumption. \begin{assumption}[Relaxation of Assumption 5.1 in \cite{manns2022on}] Let $j : L^1(\Omega) \to \R$ be continuously Fr\'{e}chet differentiable. \end{assumption} We define stationarity, that is, first-order optimality, below. \begin{definition}[Definition 5.2 in \cite{manns2022on}] Let $j$ satisfy \cref{ass:general_var}.
-Then $w$, feasible for \eqref{eq:p_abstract}, is \emph{stationary} if $E = w^{-1}(\{1\})$ satisfies
+Then \eqref{eq:p_abstract} admits a minimizer. \end{proposition} \begin{proof} The claim follows from the direct method of calculus of variations, where the necessary compactness comes from the fact that bounded subsets of $\Wadzero$ (with respect to the perimeter functional) are compact in $L^1(\Omega)$, see, for instance, \cite{leyffer2022sequential,burger2012exact}. \end{proof} With the help of local variations (smooth perturbations of the essential boundary) of the level sets of minimizers of \eqref{eq:p_abstract}, one can prove first-order optimality conditions for \eqref{eq:p_abstract}.
+To this end, it is necessary to bound the remainder term of the Taylor expansion of the perimeter functional \cite{leyffer2022sequential,manns2022on,maggi2012sets,marko2022integer}, which is possible, for example, by means of the following assumption. \begin{assumption}[Relaxation of Assumption 4.3 in \cite{manns2022on}] Let $j : L^1(\Omega) \to \R$ be continuously Fr\'{e}chet differentiable. \end{assumption} As in \cite{leyffer2022sequential,manns2022on}, we note that the requirement that the differentiability is with respect to the $L^1(\Omega)$-norm on the domain in \cref{ass:general_var} implies a regularity enhancement inside $F$.
+This is a typical assumption in the presence of binary- or discrete-valued control functions because the linear part of Taylor's expansion of $F$ can only be estimated with respect to the $L^1$-norm difference and the $L^1$-norm difference is the same as the squared $L^2$-norm for binary-valued functions.
+We introduce the tailored concept of first-order optimality below. \begin{proposition} Let \cref{ass:general_var} hold and $\Rgrad j(\bar{w}) \in C(\bar{\Omega})$ for some $\bar{w}\in \Wadzero$.
+If $\bar{w}$ is a local minimizer, that is